 The UW Mobile Planetarium brings an immersive experience of the Universe down from space and into schools.
 In addition to attending public events, we work closely with science teachers to help their students create tours of the universe, presented in the UW Mobile Planetarium.

 Our enthusiastic and knowledgeable volunteers are UW Astronomy undergraduate and graduate students.
 We prefer to visit multiple classes during a visit, or the equivalent, in order to make the best use of their time commitment.
-The dome is approximately 20 feet square and 10 feet high when inflated, and requires a nearby grounded outlet for the continuously running fan.
+The dome is approximately 20 feet on a side, 10 feet high, and requires a nearby grounded outlet for the continuously running fan.

 Interested in having the UW Mobile Planetarium visit your school or student group?
 Email your request to firstname.lastname@example.org.
 When emailing please include your location along with proposed dates and times.